 - Official GRE or MAT (Miller Analogies Test) score report, a requirement of the New York State Department of Education.
 The GRE or MAT is not required of applicants who are in-service teachers or school administrators who have already completed a graduate program and who are returning to pursue additional graduate-level work for additional certifications and not required of applicants to the MSEd non-certification professional education program.

-- Official Transcripts - Official transcripts from all undergraduate and graduate colleges and universities attended must be submitted.
+- Official Transcripts - Official transcripts from all undergraduate and graduate colleges and universities attended in the United States must be submitted.
+For institutions attended outside of the United States, with the exception of study abroad courses taken towards a degree in the United States, a course-by-course transcript evaluation by World Education Services (wes.org) must be submitted.
+If a bachelor's degree was earned at an institution outside of the United States, the WES evaluation must show that the degree is equivalent to a bachelor's in the United States.
 For this application, a Le Moyne College transcript will be provided for current Le Moyne students and alumni.

 - A Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report is required of non-native English speaking applicants in addition to the GRE.
 A score of at least 79 is required on the TOEFL or at least 6.5 on the IELTS.
 The TOEFL or IELTS will be waived if a student has earned a degree in the United States.